Esgorotg666/ChordDice-V2/DEPLOYMENT.md

 # Guitar Dice - Android Deployment Guide

+## ⚠️ CRITICAL SECURITY NOTICE

+**READ FIRST**: Before deploying, see `SECURITY_CRITICAL.md` for important security information about keystore management.
+The existing keystores in this repository have been exposed and must be regenerated before first deployment.

 ## Overview
 Guitar Dice is deployed to Google Play Store using automated GitHub Actions workflows.
 This guide covers the complete deployment process from development to production release.